The Partnership to End Homelessness Statement on Extension of New York State’s Eviction Moratorium

 Maintaining the moratorium in tandem with fully funding and efficiently distributing rental assistance will protect families (allowing them time to return to work and school), ensure property owners receive payments and reduce costs for government.
 Everyone wins.”

-The Partnership for the Homeless seeks to solve homelessness by preventing it with robust programming for New Yorkers at-risk of or experiencing homelessness—now and for future generations.
+The Partnership to End Homelessness seeks to solve homelessness by preventing it with robust programming for New Yorkers at-risk of or experiencing homelessness—now and for future generations.
 Our work is putting the building blocks in place to address immediate housing needs, create stability through important health interventions, disrupt generational homelessness, and change the public narrative about homelessness.
 Learn more at www.partnershipforthehomeless.org.